Photographing White Sands National Park, New Mexico

 Compositionally, dunes are all about geometry.
 Pay attention to their shapes and outlines, and how their edges ebb, flow and connect.
 Pay attention to how much visual space there is between the edges of the dunes and the mountains in the background.
 The best perspective could be with a tripod set to its tallest height, or down low on the ground to make the dunes appear taller.
 The goal is simply ensuring that no lines overlap, which removes depth from a two dimensional image.

 Capturing the entire dune field, from a high vantage point, can be challenging.
-Even when standing on one of the taller dunes, most dunes are more or less the same height, which can cause their outlines to overlap and fold together (which removes depth from the image).
-More often than not, it can be physically impossible to get a camera high enough to compensate.
+Even when standing on a tall dune, most dunes at White Sands are more or less the same height.
+This can cause their outlines to overlap and fold together (which removes depth from the image.
+In this situation, I recommend getting a little lower so the dunes appear taller and more majestic, especially with side-lighting from the west.

 White Sands National Park, New Mexico